MicrosoftDocs/dataexplorer-docs/data-explorer/open-telemetry-connector.md

 ## Set up your environment

-In this section, you'll prepare your environment to use the OTel exporter.
+In this section, you prepare your environment to use the OTel exporter.

 ### Create an Azure AD app registration